ethanfuerst/mpg-dashboard/README.md

 **Files in this repository:**

-*moped_mpg_data.csv* - .csv that stores miles, dollars and gallons of each moped fill up as well as date
+*moped_mpg_data.csv* - .csv that stores miles, dollars and gallons of each moped fill up as well as date.
+I'm not doing anything with this currently, but I'm going to keep it in here for now

-*car_mpg_data.csv* - .csv that stores miles, dollars and gallons of each car fill up as well as date
+*car_mpg_data.csv* - .csv that stores miles, dollars and gallons of each car fill up as well as date.
+Once mpg_refresh.py is run, new columns are added on.

-*mpg_extract.py* - Exports the following three .csvs each time notebook is run (will overwrite), as well as weather_data.csv

-*clean_m_data.csv* - .csv that stores moped data to visualize

-*clean_c_data.csv* - .csv that stores car data to visualize
+*mpg_refresh.py* - adds columns to car_mpg_data.csv and updates weather_data.csv

-*mpg_data.py* - .py file that provides insight to mpg from clean_c_data.csv
+*mpg_insights.py* - .py file that provides insight to mpg from car_mpg_data.csv

 *mpg_workbook.py* - .py file where I work on adding other columns or other things

-*mpg_update.command* - command file that I run on my laptop that runs mpg_extract.py to clean the data and update the .csv files and then pushes changes to github

-*carmpg.twb* - tableau workbook where I visualize car mpg data and create a dashboard
+*carmpg.twb* - tableau workbook where I visualize car mpg data and create dashboards

-*mopedmpg.twb* - tableau workbook for visualizing moped mpg data

 *mpg_vis.py* - .py file where I visualize data with matplotlib/seaborn and other python packages